Frequently asked questions

-- 1. What do you mean by waterproof?
+- 3. What do you mean by weatherproof?

 However, our books are printed on biodegradable paper, not plastic, and water will seep into the edges of each page if moisture is persistent.
 The whole book will suffer if submerged in water or subjected to continuing wetness that penetrates under the varnish or laminate.
-On more recent books, we describe them as "rainproof", rather than "waterproof", to emphasise this point.
+We describe our recent books as "rainproof" or "weatherproof" rather than "waterproof", to emphasise this point.

 If your book has suffered unduly from rain/snow during bona fide use, please send us a photograph so we can offer to refund or replace as appropriate.
 NB this applies only to customers who buy direct from us.

 - 4. How do I find out when a new title is available?

 Sign up for our newsletter, send us an email or request our leaflet.
 We are always pleased to hear from readers with ideas for future titles, ideally by email.